kunle123-ui/kunle/Smart-Contract.md

 $ cleos push message debug foo '{"from":"inita", "to":"initb", "amount":10}' --scope debug
 ```

-When you check your local eosd node log, you will see the following lines after the above message is sent.
+When you check your local nodeos node log, you will see the following lines after the above message is sent.
 ```
 Code is debug
 Action is foo